Teddy Bridgewater Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 - Bridgewater did not record a pass attempt in last week's game versus the Chargers.

-- Bridgewater has thrown for 98 yards (32.7 ypg) on 12-of-22 passing with zero touchdowns and zero interceptions over his last three games.
+- In his last three games, Bridgewater has thrown for 98 yards (32.7 per game) while completing 54.5% of his passes (12-of-22), with zero touchdowns and zero interceptions.

 Bridgewater's Denver Teammates